pal03377/master-thesis/thesis.typ

 1. *Variability in Tutor Grading & Feedback*:
   - Differences in how tutors grade can sometimes influence ThemisML's feedback, leading to variations in point assignments (Exercise 1, Exercise 3).
   - ThemisML's feedback can not grasp the full context of a student's submission.
 This can result in imbalances in how points are distributed across various methods (Exercise 2).
+We already tackled this problem using a "suspiciousness" check as described in @themisMlFeedbackSuggestionsProvider, but this check seems to not cover all cases yet.
+One example we found was a tutor calling a method "redundant", which ThemisML did not detect and therefore suggested feedback on all other submissions.
-  - ThemisML often identifies feedback that some tutors might miss, emphasizing its potential value (Exercise 3).
+  - As a positive finding, ThemisML often identifies feedback that some tutors might miss, emphasizing its potential value (Exercise 3).

 2. *Technical Hurdles*:
   - Some of the technical issues faced include challenges in identifying absent methods, differentiating between `synchronized` and non-synchronized methods (Exercise 2), and navigating complexities associated with generics, interfaces, and class attributes.
-  - While feedback for class declarations presents obstacles because ThemisML can only suggest feedback on methods, suggestions on constructors can sometimes resolve this issue.
+  - While feedback for class declarations presents obstacles because ThemisML can only suggest feedback on methods, suggestions on constructors can sometimes resolve this issue because some tutors give general feedback for the whole class on the constructor, which ThemisML can then suggest on all other submissions.
+Still, this behavior is not consistent across all tutors and might also not always yield correct results.
   - ThemisML faces difficulty in specific scenarios, like when students forget the `.java` file extensions, submit incomplete exercises, or files that include several classes (Exercise 1, Exercise 2).
   - ThemisML currently cannot create unreferenced feedback suggestions.